QuebecNova/Canvas-Projects-3D-2D/README.md

-# N Body Gravity Simulator (Gravisim) & Raycasting showcase
+# N Body Gravity Simulator (Gravisim) & Raycasting

 ## Gravisim
 Runs with real newton physics

 Use left click to move objects

 ## Raycasting
 Just raycasting with some walls in it

 Use left click to move raycasting sphere

 ### About codebase